makerdao/community/governance/polls/Investigate Offboarding of multiple collateral types - June 21, 2021.md

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, June 21 at 16:00 UTC.

-**This is a binary vote.
-In a binary vote, you may vote for a single option.
-You should vote for the option which you prefer.
-Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**
+**This is a binary vote.**
+- **You may vote for a single option.**
+- **You should vote for the option which you prefer.**
+- **If you would accept either option, you should vote 'Abstain'.**

 ## Review

-This poll asks whether the Mandated Actors should investigate on a plan to offboard the following `ilk`s:
+This poll asks whether the Mandated Actors should investigate a plan to offboard the following vault types:

 * USDT-A
 * UNIV2-AAVEETH-A